Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/using-networkscenemanager.md

 The purpose behind the above outline is to demonstrate that a Scene Event can lead to other scene event types being generated and that the entire sequence of events that transpire occur over a longer period of time than if you were loading a scene in a single player game.

 :::warning
-Because the `NetworkSceneManager` still has additional tasks to complete once a scene is loaded, it is not recommended to use 'UnityEngine.SceneManagement.SceneManager.sceneLoaded' or 'UnityEngine.SceneManagement.SceneManager.sceneUnloaded' as a way to know when a scene event has completed.
+Because the `NetworkSceneManager` still has additional tasks to complete once a scene is loaded, it is not recommended to use `UnityEngine.SceneManagement.SceneManager.sceneLoaded` or `UnityEngine.SceneManagement.SceneManager.sceneUnloaded` as a way to know when a scene event has completed.
 These two callbacks will occur before `NetworkSceneManager` has finished the final processing after a scene is loaded or unloaded and you could run into timing related issues.
 If you are using the netcode integrated scene management, then it is highly recommended to subscribe to the `NetworkSceneManagers` scene event notifications.
 :::

 #### Scene Event Notifications